BNasmith/PTForsyth/PTFWorkofChrist.md

 On the one hand it was God offering, and on the other hand it was man confessing.
-Now, what was it that Christ chiefly confessed ?
+Now, what was it that Christ chiefly confessed?
 I hope you have read McLeod Campbell on the Atonement.
 Every minister ought to know that book, and know it well.
 But there is one criticism to be